-District of Columbia Health Care Finance (under subcontract to Delmarva Medical Foundation), February 2007 through January 2019
+District of Columbia Health Care Finance (under subcontract to Qlarant Quality Solutions), March 2009 through June 2017

 Assist the District of Columbia’s Department of Health Care Finance (DHCF) in evaluating the quality of care provided to Medicaid recipients enrolled in a managed care organization (MCO) by serving (with Qlarant) as the External Quality Review Organization (EQRO).

 Because of the number of standards and the short timeframe for conducting the compliance reviews, the project requires a thorough understanding of health care regulations, as well as an efficient, organized, and detail-oriented approach that helped the MCOs prepare the required information for the on-site reviews.

 Prior to the most recent review in 2015, the team assisted with the development of comprehensive guidance for the MCOs, detailing the specific items required to document compliance with Medicaid regulations and DHCF contract standards, in addition to outlining the objectives, timelines, and process for the annual review.